MicrosoftDocs/mixed-reality/mixed-reality-docs/voice-input.md

 ## Dictation

-Rather than typing with [air-taps](gestures.md#air-tap), voice dictation can be more efficient to enter text into an app.
+Rather than typing with [air taps](gestures.md#air-tap), voice dictation can be more efficient to enter text into an app.
 This can greatly accelerate input with less effort for the user.

-![Voice dictation starts by selecting the microphone button](images/micbuttonfordictation.png)
+![Voice dictation starts by selecting the microphone button](images/micbuttonfordictation.png) *Voice dictation starts by selecting the microphone button on the keyboard*

 Any time the holographic keyboard is active, you can switch to dictation mode instead of typing.
 Select the microphone on the side of the text input box to get started.